Multiple photon Hamiltonian in linear quantum optical networks: Discussion

 \section{Discussion}

-We have presented a formula for the Hamiltonian determining the evolution of $n$ photons through an $m$-mode linear optics multiport that preserves the photon number.
-The reduced number of available degrees of freedom (the $m^2$ real parameters from $H_S$ instead of the $M^2$ parameters of a general $M\times M$ Hermitian matrix) gives a compact way to study the evolution.
-The matrix has multiple null entries and, as it is a Hermitian matrix, we only need to compute explicitly the upper or lower triangular matrix plus the diagonal.
-Computing the unitary evolution $U$ still presents some computational challenges.
+We have presented an alternative derivation of the formula for the effective Hamiltonian determining the evolution of $n$ photons through an $m$-mode linear optics multiport that preserves the photon number based on the differential form of the unitary evolution.
+This description has a reduced number of degrees of freedom, which makes studying the photon evolution easier.
+We have $m^2$ real parameters from $H_S$ instead of the $M^2$ parameters of a general $M\times M$ Hermitian matrix.
+The $H_U$ matrix has multiple null entries and, as it is Hermitian, we only need to compute explicitly the upper or lower triangular matrix plus the diagonal.
+Finding the unitary evolution matrix $U$ still presents some computational challenges.
 In particular, computing the matrix exponential can be a bottleneck.

-Expressing the evolution as an algebra homomorphism can be useful to study linear optical networks.
-Some quantum optics problems might be easier to tackle with a description in the Lie algebra using the wealth of results from group theory.
+Apart from the computational implications, expressing the evolution as an algebra homomorphism can be useful to study linear optical networks.
+Some quantum optics problems might be easier to tackle with a description in the Lie algebra using the wealth of results from group theory, as shown from the proportionality rules we have described for linear devices with two input ports.

-Finally, this kind of analysis can also be extended to general linear optics networks where the number of photons is not conserved like in parametric amplifiers \cite{Leo10}.
-These systems still admit a linear description with a different Lie group of quasi-unitary matrices and the corresponding associated algebra \cite{LN04}.
-We are currently investigating into this generalization as a follow-up work.
+The presented result also gives a natural way to study optical systems that combine linear and nonlinear optical parts.
+Systems which include squeezing or parametric processes are usually described in terms of their Hamiltonians, which can be readily combined with the Hamiltonian of the linear part.
+In that regard, our analysis can also be extended to general linear optics networks where the number of photons is not conserved like in parametric amplifiers\cite{Leo10}.
+These systems still admit a linear description with the Lie group of quasi-unitary matrices and its corresponding associated algebra\cite{LN04}.